macj314/word-count/readme.md

 ### Behaviors to Test:

-1. Create an instance of the Counter class.
+1. Create an instance of the Counter class with an empty constructor.
+2. Create a property of the Counter class.
+It will be a string to store the search word.
+3. Create a property of the Counter class.
+It will be a list of strings to store the words that will be searched through.
+4.

 ## Known Bugs